Periodic orbits and Birkhoff sections of stable Hamiltonian structures: SHS with finitely many periodic orbits

+Assume now that $U=\emptyset$ and $M=N_0$.
+Then the Reeb vector field admits a global section, and this is an open condition.
+Thus the Reeb vector field of any SHS $C^2$-close to $(\lambda,\omega)$ is orbit equivalent to the suspension of a symplectomorphism, and the proof of Theorem~\ref{thm:main2} applies directly in this case.

-Let $U$ denote the integrable region (according to the structure theorem) of $(\lambda, \omega)$.
-By \cite[Theorem 3.7]{CV1}, given a stable Hamiltonian structure $(\widetilde \lambda, \widetilde \omega)$ sufficiently $C^2$-close to $(\lambda,\omega)$, it will have $T^2$-invariant integrable regions $K_i$ inside each component $U_i$ of $U$ of almost full measure in $U$.
-We assume that the slope of the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$ has constant irrational slope, since otherwise there infinitely many periodic orbits.
-The complement of this integrable region $K=\sqcup K_i$ is diffeomorphic to $N_0\sqcup N_c$.
+The last case is when $U\neq \emptyset$.
+By \cite[Theorem 3.7]{CV1}, given a stable Hamiltonian structure $(\widetilde \lambda, \widetilde \omega)$ sufficiently $C^2$-close to $(\lambda,\omega)$, there will be a $T^2$-invariant integrable region $K_i$ inside each connected component $U_i$ of $U$ of almost full measure in $U$.
+Let $K$ be the disjoint union of the $K_i$.
+In particular we can assume that $N_0$ and $N_c$ still have a neighborhood of each of their boundary components contained in $K$, and we can redefine the domains $N_0, N_c$, so that their boundary is an invariant torus of the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$ in $K$.
+Assume that the vector field $\widetilde X$ of $(\widetilde \lambda, \widetilde \omega)$ has finitely many periodic orbits and at least one periodic orbit.
+Then the slope of $\widetilde X$ has constant irrational slope in each $K_i$.
+The complement of $K$, which is a slightly shrunk version of $U$, is diffeomorphic to $N_0\sqcup N_c$.
 In $N_0$, the Reeb vector field still admits a global section, since there it is $C^1$-close to the Reeb vector field of $(\lambda,\omega)$, which is orbit equivalent to a suspension flow.
 In the contact region $N_c$, the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$ is the Reeb vector field of the contact form $\widetilde \lambda$, which is $C^2$-close to $\lambda$.
-The simple observation is that the proof of Lemma~\ref{lem:reebpseudo}, applies to (contact) Reeb vector fields in a $C^1$-small neighborhood of non-degenerate ones, since so does \cite[Theorem 1.2]{CDR}.
-Then our proof above applies as well to the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$.
+Since a neighborhood of the boundary of $N_c$ is contained in the interior of $K$, we are in the setting of Lemma~\ref{lem:reebpseudo} except that the contact form is not necessarily non-degenerate.
+However, the lemma still applies to (contact) Reeb vector fields in a $C^1$-small neighborhood of non-degenerate ones, since so does \cite[Theorem 1.2]{CDR}.
+Then each argument of our proof for the contact non-degenerate case above applies as well to the Reeb vector field of $(\widetilde \lambda, \widetilde \omega)$.
 This concludes the proof of Theorem~\ref{thm:main2}.

-\begin{Remark} Notice that if \cite[Theorem 1.2]{CDR} and hence Lemma \ref{lem:reebpseudo} can be proven without the non-degeneracy hypothesis, then our proof applies and Theorem \ref{thm:main2} holds without the contact non-degeneracy hypothesis. \end{Remark}
+\begin{Remark} Notice that if \cite[Theorem 1.2]{CDR} and hence Lemma~\ref{lem:reebpseudo} can be proven without the non-degeneracy hypothesis, then our proof applies and Theorem~\ref{thm:main2} holds without the contact non-degeneracy hypothesis. \end{Remark}